scalarorg/scalar-core/docs/cli/scalard_query_evm_batched-commands.md

 ## scalard query evm batched-commands

-Get the signed batched commands that can be wrapped in an EVM transaction to be executed in Axelar Gateway
+Get the signed batched commands that can be wrapped in an EVM transaction to be executed in Scalar Gateway

 ```
 scalard query evm batched-commands [chain] [batchedCommandsID] [flags]